thosgood/this-weeks-finds/markdown/1-50/week26.md

 take the view seriously.
 (Could we observe a time-reversing future, for example?)

-[And now let me jump forward to a very interesting issue, Hawking's attempt to derive the arrow of time from his "no-boundary boundary conditions" choice of the wavefunction of the universe.
-(See "[week3](week3.html).")
-I found this rather unsatisfying when I read it, and had a sneaking suspicion that he was falling into the fallacy Gold describes above.
-Let's hear what Price has to say about it. - jb]
+\[And now let me jump forward to a very interesting issue, Hawking's attempt to derive the arrow of time from his "no-boundary boundary conditions" choice of the wavefunction of the universe.
+(See "week3") I found this rather unsatisfying when I read it, and had a sneaking suspicion that he was falling into the fallacy Gold describes above.
+Let's hear what Price has to say about it. - jb\]

 Our second example is better known, having been described in Stephen Hawking's best seller, A Brief History of Time.
 It is Hawking's